 Pros

-- Anomaly detection is built directly into operational workflows, eliminating separate monitoring tools.
+- Anomaly detection is built directly into operational workflows, eliminating the need for separate monitoring tools.

 - Natural language queries reduce time spent building complex searches or navigating dashboards.

-- Proactive incident anticipation helps prevent SLA breaches before they occur.
+- Proactive incident anticipation helps prevent SLA breaches.

 Cons

-- Agentic AI is new in MFT—requires governance frameworks and guardrails.
+- Agentic AI is new in MFT and requires governance frameworks and guardrails.

 - Pilot scoping needed to align autonomous actions with operational procedures.

-- AI baseline establishment takes several weeks before reaching full accuracy.
+- Establishing an AI baseline takes several weeks before reaching full accuracy.

 AI and Automation Capabilities